Tour Itinerary

 • Legend:

-Pick up from your hotel & visit Haghia Sophia, Blue Mosque, the Hippodrome, Grand Bazaar and Topkapi Palace (Harem & Aya Irini included).
-We will provide you with tickets to the Whirling Dervish ceremony tonight.
-Overnight stay in Istanbul.
+Pick up from your hotel & visit Haghia Sophia*, Blue Mosque, the Hippodrome, Grand Bazaar and Topkapi Palace.
+We will provide you with tickets to the Whirling Dervish ceremony tonight (the art centre is 5 minutes walking distance to your hotel).
+Overnight stay in Istanbul. * Hagia Sophia was reconverted to a mosque in 2020 and remains a functioning house of worship.
+Our commentary will be provided from outside in order to respect its religious status and daily practices.

 • Destination: Istanbul